newton-c/newton-c.github.io/content/cv.md

 ### Publications
 *Peer-Reviewed*

 2. "Pursuing Peacekeeping’s Many ‘Peaces’" (with Jake Kathman, Chhandosi Roy, and Colin Tucker).
 Conditionally accepted. *International Peacekeeping*

 1. "Airstrikes and Counterinsurgency" (with Colin Tucker).
 2022. *Security Studies*

 *Under Review*

 - *The Lasting Health Impact of UN Peacekeeping* (with Michelle Benson, Chhandosi Roy, and Colin Tucker)
 - *To Kill or Not to Kill: Strategic civilian victimization by rebel groups.* (with Chhandosi Roy)

 *Other*

-1. ``Who Will Be Colombia's Next President?''
+1. "Who Will Be Colombia's Next President?"
 2022. *Utica University Center of Public Affairs and Election Research*

 ### Working Papers
-- ``Civil War Battlefield Deaths, Rebel Power and Dissatisfaction'' (with Jacek Kugler, Michelle Benson, and Chhandosi Roy)
+- "Civil War Battlefield Deaths, Rebel Power and Dissatisfaction" (with Jacek Kugler, Michelle Benson, and Chhandosi Roy)
 - *Media & Murder: The Effect of News Coverage on Postconflict Criminal Violence in Colombia\**
 - *Rebels, Resources, & Homicide\**
 - *Child Soldiers and Grown-Up Gangsters\**